 Our geotechnical engineering and engineering geology research is revolutionary worldwide.
 You will work with academics who are leaders in their field so that your research has a real impact on civil engineering.

-Within the School of Civil Engineering and Geosciences we have a research group focussed on geotechnics and structures, which deals with the fundamental concepts of material behaviour, construction and design technology.
+Within the School of Engineering we have a research group focussed on geotechnics and structures, which deals with the fundamental concepts of material behaviour, construction and design technology.
 Our research has a central theme of Earth systems science engineering and management, focussing on the concepts of:

 - sustainability in construction